amygori/kb/mac-setup.md

 Once XCode is installed, run the following in your terminal:

+    $ sudo xcodebuild -license
     $ xcode-select --install

-It will prompt you to install the command line tools.
+The first line will prompt you to read the license and agree to it.
+It will ask for your password.
+The second line will prompt you to install the command line tools.
 Follow the instructions and you'll have Xcode and Xcode command line tools both installed.

 ## Homebrew